ihab-elrayah/CS-360-Mobile-Architect-Programming/README.md

  # PlanPointPro App 🎯

 The PlanPointPro is an Event Tracking App, a sophisticated solution designed to streamline event management and participation.
 It simplifies the process of tracking and engaging with various events, leveraging modern technology to enhance user experience.
-PlanPointPro was created during my Final Project in CS-360-Mobile-Architect-Programming course and now expaning to an APP! woohoo!
+PlanPointPro was created during my Final Project in CS-360-Mobile-Architect-Programming course and working towards an APP soon!

 🌐 **APP**: Coming Soon...😊